 Safety and Comfort Tips

-Enjoying sandboarding or sand skiing is fun, but a few small precautions can make your experience safer and more comfortable:
+Enjoying sandboarding or sand skiing is fun, but a few small precautions make your experience safer and more comfortable.
+For a full preparation checklist, read our complete desert safari packing guide for every traveller type.

-- Choose the right time: Early morning or late afternoon is best.
-The sand is cooler and the sun is gentler.
+- Choose the right time: Early morning or late afternoon is best — the sand is cooler and the sun is gentler.
+Read our guide on which month is best for a desert safari.

 - Protect yourself from the sun: Wear sunscreen, sunglasses, and a light hat or scarf.

-- Stay hydrated: Carry water and take small sips often, especially if you’re active on the dunes.
+- Stay hydrated: Carry water and take small sips often, especially when active on the dunes.

 - Use proper gear: Make sure your board or skis are secure and in good condition.